 - a.
 Organising two virtual workshops, prior to the Heads of NRAs' workshop on sustainability (2nd half of 2020).
 A summary report of the workshops will be published at Plenary 1 2021. - b.
 Organising an online training session for NRA experts in Q1/Q2 2021. - c.
 Carrying out a literature review regarding the environmental impact of the telecommunication sector in one of the main areas highlighted by the Commission, i.e. networks' environmental footprint (energy and resources consumption, carbon emissions, etc.). - d.
-Develop a bibliography with relevant studies available in the domain, in order to enhance knowledge within NRAs. - 2) Contracting a consultant to provide a study, identifying the key areas in which NRAs have the potential to impact sustainability, via their regulatory decisions/actions.
-The central question of the study should address whether or not there is scope within the regulatory actions of NRAs to positively impact or minimise the negative impact of the sector on the environment.
+Develop a bibliography with relevant studies available in the domain, in order to enhance knowledge within NRAs.
+43 See https://ec.europa.eu/commission/sites/beta-political/files/political-guidelines-next-commission_en.pdf 2) Contracting a consultant to provide a study, identifying the key areas in which NRAs have the potential to impact sustainability, via their regulatory decisions/actions.
+The central question of the study should address whether there is scope within the regulatory actions of NRAs under the EECC to positively impact or minimise the negative impact of the sector on the environment.
 The study should produce a neutral list of main decisions that NRAs could take in their day-to-day areas of activity and evaluate the environmental impact of these decisions, highlighting actions/decisions of NRAs with the greatest potential to impact sustainability.
 The study will also suggest options that NRAs may wish to consider for ensuring that this impact is positive.
 The conclusions of the study will be integrated in a BEREC Report that will include an overview of NRA initiatives with positive impacts on the environment.
 This report will be subject to a public consultation and will be adopted at Plenary 2 2022.
 In the coming years, BEREC could identify new questions to address or assess initiatives and commitments taken by the telecom sector to build an overview of the pledges that stakeholders have made in relation to the UN's Sustainable Development Goals.
 Depending on future developments, further work can be expected in this area, such as interaction with other institutions and stakeholders to provide NRA experts with specific and operational knowledge of environmental issues for stakeholders.

-Deliverable: BEREC Report summarising conclusions from the internal workshop on sustainability

-Adoption of final internal Report at Plenary 1 2021
+Deliverable BEREC Report summarising conclusions from the internal workshop on sustainability Public consultation: No Adoption of final internal Report at Plenary 1 2021 Deliverable BEREC study regarding NRA's potential to impact sustainability - to be delivered by Q3 2021 BEREC Report identifying areas of regulatory intervention available to NRAs to maximise their positive contribution on the environment Public consultation: Yes Adoption of draft Report for public consultation at Plenary 4 2021 Adoption of final Report at Plenary 2 2022 for publication Other deliverable: internal webinar (training session), to be held in Q1/Q2 2021